myerse5/FTP-Server/README.md

 		     access.
 This directory can be changed in the file "FTP-Server/config/ftp.conf".

-FTP-Server/source - The sourcecode used to create the server executable.
+FTP-Server/source - The source code used to create the server executable.

 Authors